John Berry (Royal Navy officer): Tangier

-By 1680 Charles II had threatened to give up Tangier, which costly for parliament to maintain and difficult to defend, as in order to protect the town and harbour from attack, the perimeter had to be increased.
+By 1680 Charles II had threatened to give up Tangier, which was costly for parliament to maintain and difficult to defend, as in order to protect the town and harbour from attack, the perimeter had to be increased.
 A number of outworks were built, but a siege in 1680 showed that they could be successfully overcome.
 In 1683, Charles gave Admiral Lord Dartmouth secret orders to abandon Tangier.
 Dartmouth was to level the fortifications, destroy the harbour, and evacuate the troops.
 That August, Dartmouth sailed from Plymouth.
 The forts and walls were mined, and on 5 February 1684, Tangier was evacuated, leaving the town in ruins.

-In 1683, after Berry was appointed to command the HMS Henrietta, a 50-gun third rate Speaker-class frigate, he became the vice-admiral of the fleet sent to the Mediterranean to evacuate the garrison and destroy the harbour and defensive works.
+In 1683, after Berry was appointed to command HMS Henrietta, a 50-gun third rate Speaker-class frigate, he became the vice-admiral of the fleet sent to the Mediterranean to evacuate the garrison and destroy the harbour and defensive works.

 Sinking of HMS Gloucester (1682)

 In April 1682, HMS Gloucester was due to be deployed, along with five other ships, to Tangier via Ireland, when Berry was appointed to command the ship, and was assigned to transport the Duke of York (the future King James II of England) and his party from Sheerness to Leith.
 James intended to settle his affairs as Lord High Commissioner to the Parliament of Scotland, and collect his pregnant wife Mary of Modena (along with his daughter Anne from his previous marriage), before returning from Edinburgh to London and taking up residence at his brother Charles’s court.

 Gloucester, together with the Ruby, Happy Return, Lark, Dartmouth and Pearl, and the royal yachts Mary, Katherine, Charlotte and Kitchen, convened on 3 May.
 The fleet left the Kent coast the following day, watched by Charles and members of the royal court.
 Bad weather forced the Gloucester to moor up during the first night.
 As a signal for the fleet to drop anchor, she fired a gun, but three ships, misinterpreting the signal, sailed out to sea, and never re-joined the fleet.
 On the second evening, a dispute arose between James, several officers, and the ship's pilot, about the correct course to take.
 James settled the matter when he decided upon a middle course.
 On the night of 5/6 May 1682, Gloucester struck the Leman and Ower sandbank at low tide, about 45 km off Great Yarmouth.
 Less than an hour later, she sank.

 Partly through Berry's efforts and determination to stay with his ship until the end, the ship's boats were lowered down, enabling the Duke of York and some of his courtiers and advisors to reach the safety of the other ships.
-Boats managed to rescue more people, and many were saved, but between 130 to 250 sailors and passengers lost their lives.<ref name="Roy" / Berry wrote a detailed account of the disaster soon afterwards.
+Boats managed to rescue more people, and many were saved, but between 130 and 250 sailors and passengers lost their lives.<ref name="Roy" / Berry wrote a detailed account of the disaster soon afterwards.